 Robin holds a BA (Hons) in Town and Country Planning.
 He is a Chartered Town Planner having been a member of the Royal Town Planning Institute (MRTPI) since 1988.
-He has approaching 30 years’ professional planning experience.
+He has over 30 years’ professional planning experience.

 After a number of years’ as a local authority planner he moved into the private sector as a planning consultant in 2003.
 He joined Pro Vision in 2007 and has been a Director of the company since 2009.

 Robin has a wide range and depth of planning application, enforcement and policy experience with a particular interest in strategy, planning law and appeals.
 He has appeared as an expert witness at local plan examinations in public and planning appeal public inquiries.

 Jeremy is a chartered member of the Royal Town Planning Institute and manages the Planning Team at Pro Vision

 Jeremy has been with Pro Vision since 2001 and has over 20 years experience, both in the public and private sectors.
 Prior to joining Pro Vision, he held posts with the Environment Agency, Poole Borough Council and Adams Hendry.